try·st·imu·li

 Versions

 Versions form the bases of modifiable nodes.
-While each version is immutable, its fetch capability will always return that version, a braid of versions share another fetch capability that will return the most recent versions available.
+While each version node itself is immutable, as the version fetch capability will always return that version, a braid of versions share a single braid fetch capability that addresses all of them.

 struct Version {